bhattlab/phanta/README.md

 The necessary command-line arguments to the script are, in order:
 1. Full path to the downloaded database of genomes
-2. Full path to `corrected_relative_abundance.txt`
+2. Full path to `final_merged_outputs/corrected_relative_abundance.txt`
 3. Full path of desired output file, including the desired file name
-4. Taxonomic level of interest.
+4. Taxonomic level of interest

 ### Virulence Score Calculator

-`post_pipeline_scripts/virulence_score_calculation/virulence_score_calculator.R` is an R script that can be used to estimate the overall virulence of the viral community in a sample, based on per-species virulence estimates that were made using the tool BACPHLIP, for the database described in the preprint.
-These per-species estimates are listed in the file `post_pipeline_scripts/virulence_score_calculation/species_name_to_vir_score.txt`.
+`post_pipeline_scripts/virulence_score_calculation/virulence_score_calculator.R` is an R script that can be used to estimate the overall virulence of the viral community in a sample, based on per-species virulence predictions that were made using the tool BACPHLIP, for the database described in the preprint.
+These per-species predictions are listed in the file `post_pipeline_scripts/virulence_score_calculation/species_name_to_vir_score.txt`.

 The necessary command-line arguments to the R script are, in order:
 1. The full path to the `species_name_to_vir_score.txt` file
 2. The full path to `final_merged_outputs/corrected_relative_abundance.txt`
-3. The desired output directory for the output of the script.
+3. The desired output directory for the output of the script

 The output of the script is a two-column table called `virulence_scores_per_sample.txt`.
 An example output, based on the testing dataset, is located in the same directory as the R script (`post_pipeline_scripts/virulence_score_calculation/`).